 What type of repairs might you be able to help me through?

 Here are just a few of the simple repairs we can help you with:

-These Video Calls are limited to 20 minutes for Free.
-If you need Video Consultation after that, it will be at our discounted rate of $79.00 per hour payable VIA Credit or Debit Card over the phone.
+If you need Video Consultation, it will be at our discounted rate of $49.00 per hour payable VIA Credit or Debit Card over the phone.

 Not all plumbing calls can be fixed by the homeowner.
 As a company we are practicing social distancing and CDC guided protective measures.
 If the call results in an in-person visit needed, a rate of $145.00 per hour will apply plus service call fee depending on the service.
 If your service requires Drain Snaking, Camera Equipment or Jetting Services, additional charges may apply.

 These calls are intended as a service to our customers during the COVID-19 crisis to see if we can assist you in making temporary repairs if you are trying to maintain self-quarantine.
 Our advice is intended as such, and is not a contract for a complete fix or repair of the issue.

 The two biggest questions I get asked is “why is your Jetter different and why is it so expensive to jet a line”.
 There are a number of answers to that question but the simplest of the answers is that our Jetter Truck is the most powerful Jetting Truck on the market in terms of PSI (Pressure) and GPM (Gallons per minute) therefore a very expensive machine to buy and it costs a boatload in diesel to run.
 Our jetter is capable of 4000 PSI at 65 GPM.
 While companies advertise their “jetting” services they are careful not to tell you the capabilities of the Truck or Trailer Jetter for a number of reasons along with their limited selection of jetting nozzles that are carefully selected for the right pressure clog.